 This year, Matt Rabin became Supervising Attorney and General Counsel, Entertainment Launch Lab at Chapman.
 Essentially Entertainment Launch Lab is an incubator for Chapman business, film and law students and alumni who have technology and entertainment-focused start ups.
 Matt’s entertainment and technology-oriented practice at One LLP runs the gamut of intellectual property issues.

 One LLP prevailed in a long-standing trade dress and trademark dispute before the Ninth Circuit.
 Its client is Bettie Page Clothing, the licensee to the famed Bettie Page pin-up girl of the 1950’s.
 Chris Arledge and Peter Afrasiabi litigated the case through trial before Judge Fischer in the Central District of California.
-The result is a complete defense judgment, which the Ninth Circuit affirmed this content.
+The result is a complete defense judgment, which the Ninth Circuit affirmed.